DcentWallet/dcent-web-connector/doc/index.md

   }
   ```

 **getCosmosSignedTransaction()**

 - This fuction for :

   - COSMOS(ATOM)
+  - CZONE
 - Parameters :

   - unsignedTx: unsigned hexadecimal tx [Cosmos Docs](https://github.com/cosmostation/cosmosjs)
-  - path: key path, wallet sign with that private key with a given key path (BIP32 ex) "m/44'/144'/0'").
+  - path: key path, wallet sign with that private key with a given key path (BIP32 ex) "m/44'/118'/0'/0/0").
   - fee: fee, It is fee that wallet displays on the screen.
   - symbol: symbol, It is a symbol that the wallet displays on the screen.
   - decimals: hedera or hts token's decimals.